C-3PBro/automatedQuizSolver/README.md

 # Automated quiz solver (maze of oedipus)

-Little python project that solves the riddle of the maze of oedipus as described on http://holdirdeinenvertrag.de.
+Little python project to automatically solve the maze of oedipus as described on http://holdirdeinenvertrag.de using Selenium and BeautifulSoup.

 ### Prerequisites